cs24/cloud-inquisitor/docs/backend/README.rst

 reports
 -------

-Returns information for reporting functionality such as Old EC2 Instances and tagging compliance
+Returns information for reporting functionality such as old EC2 instances and tagging compliance.

 **REST Endpoints**